-Prescott’s out of pocket play was far bigger than his statistics in Arizona win
+Prescott’s out-of-pocket play was far bigger than his statistics in Arizona win

 On the next offensive possession, Prescott went deep to Butler again on the first play for a 53-yard connection that set up the game-sealing touchdown.

-Those plays to Butler accounted for almost half of the passing yards by Prescott.
+Those plays to Butler accounted for almost half of Prescott’s passing yards.

 “It wasn’t perfect offensively.
 It was a tough game,” Witten said.
 “I just think it shows that grit and grind that our offense has.
 Dak, gosh, he’s a talented guy.
 Can’t say enough about him.
 The big plays he made on the outside, it was just important for us to get back at it.”

 Prescott finished the game 13 of 18 for 183 yards and two touchdowns.
-He had a 141.7 passer rating, the third-best of his career.
+He had a 141.7 passer rating, the third best of his career.

 Prescott didn’t rack up big yards or completions.
 But he led the Cowboys to a win a week after a humiliating night in Denver.